creekorful/bathyscaphe/README.md

 You can use the Kibana dashboard available at http://localhost:15004.
 You will need to create an index pattern named 'resources', and when it asks for the time field, choose 'time'.

+# How to hack the crawler

+If you've made a change to one of the crawler process and wish to use the updated version when running ``./scripts/start.sh`` you just need to run the ``./scripts/build.sh`` script.